China’s military secrecy clouds its value as exploration partner to Moon and beyond

 China’s secrecy-bound space program, increasingly capable of advanced operations, risks becoming an impediment to international, cooperative lunar and planetary exploration unless it becomes far more open, say top international space policy managers meeting with their Chinese counterparts here.
 Control by the People’s Liberation Army of virtually all Chinese space development will be a counterproductive factor “as the center of gravity for space exploration is beginning to move from the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Transparency Crucial to Chinese International Space Role".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Transparency Crucial to Chinese International Space Role".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.